johnwyles/bootstrap-macos/README.md

 ```
 # Run with:
-#   (optional) If you have a fork of this repository set this first:
+# (optional) NOTE: if you have a fork of this repository set this value to your GitHub username:
 #export GITHUB_USERNAME="your_github_username"
 # Execute:
   export GITHUB_USERNAME=${GITHUB_USERNAME:="johnwyles"}